 A major aim in the MOST call is the use of earth observations from space.
 In this proposal, we make extensive use of novel satellite technology from multiple satellites and satellite based algorithms that are centered on earth observations:

-(MEYTAR- -CAN YOU FILL THIS with details on MODIS, MAIAIC AND VIIRS.)

 Satellite AOD product quality is not uniform across the globe.
-This is due to multiple issues ranging from surface brightness to XXXX and YYY >> MEYTAR.
-By incorporating new statistical and methodological techniques we will improve upon the current satellite based AOD data quality which in turn will allow us to improve our ability to accurately estimate PM2.5/10 at a high spatial and temporal resolutions.
+This is due to multiple issues ranging from data availability, cloud cover and pixel accuracy to surface brightness and unhomogenity .
+By incorporating new statistical and methodological techniques we will improve upon the current satellite based AOD data quality which in turn will allow us to improve our ability to accurately estimate ground level PM2.5 and PM10 concentrations at high spatial and temporal resolutions.

 1.4 Research gaps and state of the art